WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - **recommended** when you want to **isolate information sharing (outputs) to a group, use nested stacks**. ** Otherwise** if you want to **share information, export outputs** from a stack.

+- **updates of CFN might take longer if you update a template with nested stacks**.

+- there are also implications of rolling back.
+If a nested stack fails, all stacks (parent and all nested) roll back.

 #### Stack Roles

 - **identity** who is creating given stack **needs permissions for the stack creation itself and any underlying